Madagascar is an island full of interesting contrasts. Between ancient and modern influences, it is always full of surprises.

 The fourth-largest island in the world, Madagascar is home to varying landscapes.
 As well as impressive cultural and historical sites.

-Travelers to the island are constantly enchanted.
-By the rainforests, the beaches, and the sharp limestone cliffs (or tsingys).
-As well as all the unique wildlife found on the island.
+Travelers to the island are constantly enchanted by the rainforests, the beaches, and the sharp limestone cliffs (or tsingys).
+And not to mention, all the unique wildlife found on the island.

 While the country is quite poor, tourism has steadily increased over the years.
-Which makes sense when looking at the list of unique things to do when traveling on luxury Madagascar holidays.
-These unusual experiences make visiting the region an unforgettable adventure.
+This makes sense when looking at the list of unique things to do in Madagascar when traveling on holiday.
+These unusual experiences make visiting the island an unforgettable adventure.

 The world’s second-largest open-air street market is in Madagascar’s capital city of Antananarivo.
 There are many treasures sold in the bustling market.

 Here you can encounter the interesting Malagasy people, with their smiling welcomes and outgoing nature.